 50% Bonus on Chase Transfers to Marriott Bonvoy

-Looking at a one-night stay in downtown Minneapolis, I can book the Minneapolis Marriott City Center for 30,000 Bonvoy points per night.
-If I didn't already have any Bonvoy points in my account, I'd need to transfer 20,000 Chase Ultimate Rewards with the current transfer bonus in order to have enough points to book this stay.
+Looking at a one-night stay in downtown Minneapolis, you can book the Minneapolis Marriott City Center for 30,000 Bonvoy points per night.
+If you didn't already have any Bonvoy points in your account, you'd need to transfer 20,000 Chase points with the current transfer bonus in order to have enough points to book this stay.

 Bottom Line